On topological Hochschild homology of the $K(1)$-local sphere: Topological Hochschild homology of mod

-In the case where $E=H\mathbb{F}_p$, the input of the spectral sequence is calculable, and the output is already known due the work of Angeltveit-Rognes \cite{MR2171809}.
-This computation, therefore, will allow us to see the differentials in the $V(1)$-THH-May spectral sequence that are also detected in the $H\mathbb{F}_p$-THH-May spectral sequence.
-To begin, let us recall the computation of Angeltveit-Rognes. \begin{thm}[Angeltveit-Rognes \cite{MR2171809}] ~ There is an isomorphism
+In the case $E=H\mathbb{F}_p$, the input of the spectral sequence is calculable, and the output is already known due to Angeltveit-Rognes \cite{MR2171809}.
+The $H\mathbb{F}_p$ topological Hochschild-May spectral sequence computation, therefore, will allow us to determine differentials in the $V(1)$ topological Hochschild-May spectral sequence that are also detected in the $H\mathbb{F}_p$ topological Hochschild-May spectral sequence.
+To begin, let us recall the computation of Angeltveit-Rognes. \begin{thm}[Angeltveit-Rognes {\cite[Prop.
+7.12, Thm.
+7.15]{MR2171809}}] There is an isomorphism